I Write. I Paint.

-Several years ago I was at a legal hearing—I was one of 5 witnesses in a business matter.
+About 8 years ago, I was at a legal hearing.
+I was one of 5 witnesses in a business matter.
 The judge asked me about my work for the company.
 I said ‘writer’ trying to keep my answer short so we could all get out of there.

 “What do you write?” he says.

-“Boring stuff mostly—business and ops documents, exec ebooks, marketing copy …”, I shrugged bored with the definition of my response.
+“Boring stuff mostly—business and ops documents, reports, executive ebooks, marketing content …”, I shrugged bored with the definition of my daily routine.

 He smiled and repeated his words, “I think you should write something else.”

 OMG.
 The judge had personal advice for me!
-A random comment that mattered to me more than he would ever know!
+A random comment that mattered to me more than he would ever know.
 His comment came at just the right time in my life—an unofficial mentor.
 And no, I really don’t think that was a flirt.
 Why would he bother?
 I was walking out of a court room not sitting at a bar staring at my Caribbean Martini.
 Besides, I am well over the age of incoming random flirts.
-Serendipity.
-So, I did start writing personal and better things and many excerpts can be found here.

 In 2018 I went to Spain.
-When I got back I decided I wanted to retire there and just write and paint and maybe take a client or two.
-That was supposed to happen at the end of 2020 – and then all our plans got slammed.
-Between the pandemic and the shattered elbow those plans have been postponed until 2021.
-In the meantime, I keep busy with clients, writing, art, and documenting some of it here.
+When I got back I decided I wanted to spend a lot more time there.
+I had planned to go back at the end of 2020.
+And then, all our plans got slammed.
+Between the pandemic and the shattered elbow (read about that in the blog) those plans have been postponed.
+In the meantime, I keep writing.